-The Security Intelligence Review Committee provides assurance to the Parliament of Canada—and through it, to Canadians—that CSIS is acting lawfully in the performance of its duties and functions.
+The Security Intelligence Review Committee provides assurance to the Parliament of Canada—and through it, to Canadians—that CSIS is acting lawfully in the performance of its duties.
 SIRC has two key functions.
-The first is to conduct in-depth reviews of CSIS activities to ensure that they comply with the CSIS Act and the various policy instruments that flow from it, and with direction from the Minister of Public Safety.
+The first is to conduct in-depth reviews of CSIS activities to ensure that they accord with the CSIS Act and the various policy instruments that flow from it, and with direction from the Minister of Public Safety.
 The second is to receive and investigate complaints by any person about any action of the Service.

-SIRC's 2005-06 annual report is organized to reflect key findings and recommendations arising from its reviews and complaints investigations.
+SIRC's 2006–07 annual report is organized to reflect key findings and recommendations arising from its reviews and complaints investigations.
 Also included is more general background material, collected to inform Committee Members and to assist readers in understanding the broader context in which CSIS's security intelligence work is carried out.
-The report's three sections are summarized as follows:
+The report's three sections are:

-This section summarizes seven reviews SIRC conducted during the period covered by this report.
-It also provides information about complaints received by SIRC.
+This section summarizes nine reviews SIRC completed during the period covered by this report.
+It also provides information about five complaint reports issued by SIRC.

 Section 2: CSIS accountability mechanisms

-This section provides details about the information gathering, outreach, liaison and administrative activities of SIRC, including its annual budget and expenditures.
+This section provides details about the outreach, liaison and administrative activities of SIRC, including its annual budget and expenditures.

-The Security Intelligence Review Committee is the only independent, external body equipped with the legal mandate and expertise to review the activities of CSIS.
-SIRC was established under the CSIS Act (1984) to provide assurance to the Parliament of Canada and to Canadians that CSIS is complying with law, policy and Ministerial Direction in the performance of its duties and functions.
-In doing so, SIRC seeks to ensure that the fundamental rights and freedoms of Canadians are respected.
+The Security Intelligence Review Committee is the only body with the legal mandate and expertise to carry out ongoing, independent review of the activities of CSIS.
+SIRC was established under the CSIS Act (1984) to provide assurance to the Parliament of Canada and to Canadians that CSIS is acting in accordance with the law, policy and Ministerial Direction in the performance of its duties and functions.
+In doing so, SIRC seeks to ensure that CSIS respects the fundamental rights and freedoms of Canadians.

 To fulfill its mandate, SIRC directs staff to undertake a number of reviews each year.
 These provide a retrospective examination and assessment of specific CSIS investigations and functions.
 Under the CSIS Act, SIRC has virtually unlimited power to review CSIS's performance.
 With the sole exception of Cabinet confidences, SIRC has the absolute authority to examine all information concerning CSIS's activities, no matter how highly classified that information may be.